wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 The Spring Boot Starter directs you to the Spring Boot Inventory dashboard that allows you to examine the metrics collected by default by the  Micrometer.

-If applications are enabled for tracing, you can click the link in the **Tracing** section to be directed to the Tracing dashboard.
+If applications are enabled for tracing, you can click the link in the **Tracing** section to see trace data on the Traces Browser.

 ![Spring Boot inventory screenshot](images/springboot_metrics_callout.png)